 Jordan's govt approves draft budget law for 2025

-Amman, Nov 21 (IANS) Jordan's cabinet on Thursday approved the state budget for 2025 in preparation for its referral to the Lower House in the coming days.
+Amman, Nov 22 (IANS) Jordan's Cabinet has approved the state budget for 2025 in preparation for its referral to the Lower House in the coming days, media reported.

-The draft law estimated total public expenditures at 12.5 billion Jordanian dinars (about $17.62 billian), representing an increase of 16.5 per cent compared to the re-estimated level for 2024, the report said, noting the increase aims to cover funding for major projects, including the construction of new hospitals and schools, and the maintenance of old ones, Xinhua news agency reported quoting the state-run Petra news agency
+The draft law estimated total public expenditures at 12.5 billion Jordanian dinars (about $17.62 billion), representing an increase of 16.5 per cent compared to the re-estimated level for 2024, the report said on Thursday, noting the increase aims to cover funding for major projects, including the construction of new hospitals and schools, and the maintenance of old ones.

+This increase aims to fund major projects, build new hospitals and schools, and maintain existing ones, the government said in a statement.

+The draft law was endorsed during a Cabinet session chaired by Prime Minister Jafar Hassan on Thursday, Xinhua news agency reported.

-The draft law also expects a decrease in primary deficit for 2025 to 2 per cent of the gross domestic product, compared to 2.9 per cent in 2024.
+The draft law also expects a decrease in primary deficit for 2025 to two per cent of the GDP, compared to 2.9 per cent in 2024.

 The draft budget estimated public revenues at 10.233 billion dinars, of which 9.498 billion dinars are local revenues and 734 million dinars are foreign grants.